logo

 Turn Off Audio Enhancements

-If updating your drivers didn’t solve the issue, the next thing to check is your audio enhancements.
+If updating your drivers didn’t solve the Windows driver error, the next thing to check is your audio enhancements.
 While they sound helpful, these features can quietly eat up your system's resources.
 Disabling them can instantly lighten the load.

 Step 1: Alright, let’s start by turning off those audio enhancements.
 First, click on the Start menu (yep, the Windows logo down at the bottom-left), then go ahead and select “Settings”.